Presbyterian Beliefs and Practices and Presbyterian Faith

 These differences aren't trivial, but they're not reasons to treat each other as enemies.
 We're all trying to follow Jesus faithfully.
 We just emphasize different aspects of Scripture based on our historical traditions and theological convictions.

-What Presbyterian Belief Looks Like at St. John's in Houston
+Looks Like at St. John's Houston

 Theology matters, but only if it changes how you live.
 Let me show you what Presbyterian convictions look like in practice at our church.